owen-m1ller/vegetarian_protein_analysis/README.md

 likely biased towards recipes containing meat.

-The second permutation test was to test whether protein was missing conditionally on calory count.
-Interestingly enough, our p-value was 0 and so once again we reject the null hypothesis, leading us to believe that protein is missing conditionally at random based on calory count.
+The second permutation test was to test whether protein was missing conditionally on calorie count.
+Interestingly enough, our p-value was 0 and so once again we reject the null hypothesis, leading us to believe that protein is missing conditionally at random based on calorie count.

 <iframe src="assets/dist-cals-protein.html" width=800 height=600 frameBorder=0></iframe>

-The rejection of the null hypothesis in both of these tests makes sense since we'll alright seen some correlation between whether a recipe is vegetarian and its calory count.
+The rejection of the null hypothesis in both of these tests makes sense since we'll alright seen some correlation between whether a recipe is vegetarian and its calorie count.

 # Hypothesis Testing

 It is now time to conduct our hypothesis test.
-Our null hypothesis is that the protein per calory in vegetarian recipes on food.com is the same or greater than the protein per calory in non-vegetarian dishes.
-Our alternative hypothesis is that vegetarian recipes on food.com have less protein per calory than non-vegetarian recipes do.
+Our null hypothesis is that the protein per calorie in vegetarian recipes on food.com is the same or greater than the protein per calorie in non-vegetarian dishes.
+Our alternative hypothesis is that vegetarian recipes on food.com have less protein per calorie than non-vegetarian recipes do.

 Typically, the larger your dataset and the lower the variance, the smaller your significance level should be.
 In our case, our dataset is